 The primary mission of the 3d Marine Division is to execute amphibious assault operations and other such operations as may be directed.
 The Division is supported by Marine aviation, and force service support units and is prepared to be employed, as an integral part of a Marine Expeditionary Force in amphibious operations.

 The Division is divided into the Third Marine Regiment at Kaneohe Bay, HI, the Twelfth Marine Regiment located at Camp Hansen, and the Fourth Marine Regiment at Camp Schwab.
-In addition, we are further broken down into a Headquarters Battalion on Camp Courtney, a Combat Assault Battalion and a Force Recon Battalion located at Camp Schwab.
+In addition, we are further broken down into a Headquarters Battalion on Camp Courtney, and a Force Recon Battalion located at Camp Schwab.
 The Division includes elements forward deployed under the Unit Deployment Program (UDP), reporting aboard for six month rotational training cycles.

 The 3d Marine Division officially activated 16 September 1942 at Camp Elliott, San Diego, California.
 It was built around the 9th Marines, commanded by Colonel Lemuel C. SHEPHERD, Jr. who later became the 20th Commandant of the Marine Corps.
 Major General Charles D. BARRETT was the first Commanding General of the Division.
 By August 1943 the Division was stationed on Guadalcanal where special training and rehearsals for the Bougainville operation were intensified.
 On 1 November 1943 the Division landed at Empress Augusta Bay, Bougainville.
 For approximately two months, the Division participated in the fight against stiff and heavy enemy resistance.
 On 16 January 1944, with the transfer of command in the area to the Army's XIV Corps, the last elements of the Division returned to Guadalcanal.